Tory MP Charlie Elphicke charged with sexually assaulting two women

 Tory MP Charlie Elphicke has been charged with sexually assaulting two women.

-The MP for Dover was charged with three counts of sexual assault relating to two alleged victims on Monday, the Crown Prosecution Service said.
+The MP for Dover was charged on Monday with three counts of sexual assault relating to two alleged victims, the Crown Prosecution Service said.

 He is alleged to have attacked the first woman in 2007 and the second woman twice in 2016.

-“The CPS reminds all concerned that criminal proceedings against Mr Elphicke are now active and that he has a right to a fair trial.
+“The CPS reminds all concerned that criminal proceedings against Mr Elphicke are now active and that he has a right to a fair trial,” a statement said.

 “It is extremely important that there should be no reporting, commentary or sharing of information online which could in any way prejudice these proceedings.”

+The move brings the working Tory-DUP majority in the Commons down to just two.

+The next prime minister – either Boris Johnson or Jeremy Hunt – will face the prospect of that being further reduced to just one if the Tories lose the Brecon and Radnorshire by-election on August 1.

-Elphicke was suspended from the Conservative Party in November 2017 after “serious allegations” against him were referred to police.
+Elphicke had previously been suspended from the Conservative Party in November 2017 after “serious allegations” against him were referred to police.

 Theresa May controversially restored the Tory whip to him 13 months later, in December, before she faced a vote of no confidence.